gregurco/jobeet-tutorial/docs/days/day-8.md

 }
 ```

-We call method `add` on form builder and add all fields.
-First argument is field name.
-It should be the same as in entity.
+We call method `add` on form builder and add all fields one by one.
+First argument is the field name which is actually a property in the entity.
-The second argument is field type.
+The second argument is the field type.
 In our case we used [TextType][6], [EmailType][7] and [DateTimeType][8].
-And 3rd parameter is options (we did not use it yet)
+And 3rd parameter is optional, we do not use it for now.
 Field type affects rendering of field and also provides different options for configuration.

 Example: `TextType` will be rendered as `<input type="text" ...>`